DavidChen25/Covid-19-Sentiment-Analysis/README.md

 We could do more classification models or topic modeling in the future for different topic.

 The other topic such as vaccines could also help us to explore what are people saying with respect to side effects

+# Acknowledgement

+I want to thank Guoran Zhang for contributing classification and result part of this project.
+We did really good job on this sentiment analysis and perform nice results.

 # References